TRIP-Lab/itinerum-mobile-api-docs/source/index.html.md

 }
 ```

+<aside class="notice">Keys within <code>survey</code> attribute do not adhere to the camelCase requirements since these keys will be determined by the user via the dashboard's survey builder.
+The original hardcoded questions also retain underscores to introduce less breaking changes and eventually these will be deprecated in favor of new <b><a href="#parsing-the-survey">generic fields</a></b> with the same purpose.

+<br></br>

+<i>This seemed an acceptable trade-off since they are dynamic fields and will not be relied on by the app except in special hardcoded circumstances for existing tailored mobile apps.</i></aside>

-This endpoint is shared with updates for coordinates and modeprompts.
+This endpoint is shared with updates for coordinates, prompts, and cancelled prompts.
 This follows the design of the original API, however, it now requires only the necessary data to be submitted (i.e., the survey answers do not need to be sent in each request).

 ### HTTP Request